 LordSaber's BDSM history page

-One of the truisms about BDSM is that if you ask 10 different SM folk what is SM, you'll get 10 different answers!
+One of the truisms about BDSM is that if you ask 10 different SM folk what is SM, you'll get 12 different answers!
 The same seems to hold true for our history.
-I've compiled some links below about leather history and if you know of one or have a link not listed here that you feel I should know about, email me at thawley at tdl.com.
+I've compiled a list of leather history links below.
+If you know of one or have a link not listed here that you feel I should know about, email me at celticdm at gmail.com.

 There are very few books that contain much, if any history about the leather scene.
-Besides the list David Stein has compiled that I link to here, there are three books I recommend.
+There are three books I recommend.
 They are LeatherFolk, edited by Mark Thompson (Alyson Publishers, 2001, ISBN 1555836305), which has some essays about leather history and The Second Coming by Pat Califia & Robin Sweeney (Alyson Publishers, 1996, ISBN 1555832814), which contains some good essays about the history of some US womens SM groups.
-Unfortunately, The Second Coming is currently out of print.
+Unfortunately The Second Coming is currently out of print, although you may be able to find a used copy on Amazon.com.
 The third book is Ties That Bind: The SM/Leather/Fetish Erotic Style: Issues, Commentaries and Advice by Guy Baldwin (Daedalus Publishing, 1993 ISBN 1881943097).

-There seems to be lots of interest about "Old Guard" and what exactly it was.
-I have links to a few articles about it here and offer my own thoughts about the online interest in Old Guard in an column I wrote several years ago for a now defunct onlinze zine known as D/s World called Old Guard, New Guard?
+There seems to be lots of interest and debate about "Old Guard".
+I have links to a few articles about it here and offer my own thoughts about the online interest in Old Guard in an column I wrote over a decade ago for a now defunct onlinze zine known as D/s World called Old Guard, New Guard?

 I also list the Canonical Hanky Code, which rumor has it actually started out as a joke back in the 1970s and seems now to have become "fact."